-Reporting and Responding
+Reporting and Responding:

-At The Trent-Rylands Federation we want children, parents/carers, staff, and visitors to confidently report abuse, knowing their concerns will be treated seriously.
+At the Trent-Rylands Federation we want children, parents/carers, staff, and visitors to confidently report abuse, knowing their concerns will be treated seriously.
 We recognise that our school's initial response to a report of child-on-child abuse is incredibly important - how we respond to a report can encourage or undermine the confidence of future victims to report or come forward.
 As a school we will also respond to reports of alleged child-on-child abuse that have occurred online or outside of school.
-These reports will be treated seriously, and the school remains committed to supporting and safeguarding all parties including the victim, alleged perpetrator, and any other child(ren) who may be affected.
+These reports will be treated seriously, and the school remains committed to supporting and safeguarding all parties including the victim (s), (the child who has been, or the children who have been harmed), alleged perpetrator (the child who has allegedly harmed a child or children), and any other child(ren) who may be affected.